Cisco certifications: CCNA Routing and Switching

-The CCNA Routing and Switching certification covers skills necessary to administer devices on small or medium-sized networks.
-This certification requires the ICND1 100-105 and ICND2 200-105 exams.
-Examinees may take the exams separately or the composite 200-125 CCNA exam.
-It exists generally as a prerequisite to more advanced certifications, such as the CCNP exams and Cisco Design certifications, e.g. CCNP, CCDA, CCDP, etc.
+The CCNA Routing and Switching certification covered skills necessary to administer devices on small or medium-sized networks.
+This certification required the ICND1 100-105 and ICND2 200-105 exams.

 Pearson VUE test centers conduct these exams.

 All CCNA-certified individuals specialize by technology.
 Previously, specialized tracks required passing and maintaining a CCNA certification, but with the expiration of the 640 series tests this is no longer the case.
-As of autumn 2015, all CCNA Certifications have no prerequisites.
+As of autumn 2015,The CCNA Certification has no prerequisites.

-Starting 24 February 2020, all CCNA specializations will be consolidated.
-The 200-301 Cisco Certified Network Associate exam will be the only exam available at CCNA-level.
+Starting 24 February 2020, all CCNA specializations were consolidated.
+The 200-301 Cisco Certified Network Associate exam is now the only exam available at CCNA-level.